 The fit and sizing of the Bare Access 3 are very similar to the older version.
 It is designed for those with medium to narrow fit.
 The heel and midfoot are comfortably snug while the forefoot gives some leeway for those who need a little more room for the toes to splay.
 Medium is the offered width of the shoe.
 The sizing runs true in the Bare Access 3.

 Merrell uses a Vibram outsole with hexagonal lugs.
 The lugs are almost flat, which helps with the smoothness of the transition.
 There are flex grooves in the forefoot and a cut from the heel to the midfoot for added flexibility.

 The midsole of the Bare Access 3 is a very simple full-length EVA.
 It is quite thick for a minimalist shoe, which gives more than enough cushioning for high-mileage sessions.

 The new upper is very minimal courtesy of a thin mesh that is very breathable.
+It is as breathable as the Bare Access 4.
 There are synthetic overlays that give good midfoot hold.
 A new addition found in the upper are reflective materials around the shoe for low-light running.
 Quite a rarity for road shoes is the presence of a toe cap in this shoe.
 Merrell uses M Select Fresh in the interior to provide a healthy and odor-free environment.